Contact Address:

 FLAS (Foreign Language and Area Studies) Fellowship

 Thai is one of the languages for the Foreign Language and Area Studies (FLAS) fellowships.
-FLAS Fellowships are available to UH classified graduate students who have US citizenship or permanent residency and combine modern foreign language training with area/professional studies.
+FLAS Fellowships are available to both UH classified graduate and undergraduate students who have US citizenship or permanent residency and combine modern foreign language training with area/professional studies.
 The fellowships are administered by Asian Studies Program of the School of Hawaiian Asian and Pacific Studies.
-In 2005, academic year awardee receives an $15,000 stipend and tuition up to $12,000.Application deadlinefor UH FLAS is usually mid February.
+In 2021, an academic year fellowship provides a graduate recipient with a $20,000 stipend and up to $18,000 for tuition for up to 9 credits per semester and an undergraduate recipient with a $5,000 stipend and tuition support up to $10,000 for the academic year.
+Stipends are usually disbursed in ten monthly installments.

 UH-CSEAS Summer FLAS Fellowship

-Starting in summer 2007, pending availability of funds, the Center for Southeast Asian Studies at UH offers THREE or more Foreign Language and Area Studies (FLAS) Fellowships for Summer.
+Starting in summer 2007, the Center for Southeast Asian Studies at UH offers THREE or more Foreign Language and Area Studies (FLAS) Fellowships for Summer.
 These will provide stipend and tuition for U.S. citizen or permanent resident graduate students at UH-Manoa who will enroll in a formal program of intensive language study.
-Summer FLAS requires either 120 contact hours in advanced language or 140 hours in intermediate language over a period of 6 weeks or longer.The applicants are responsible for selecting the language program to attend and must clear their program choice with UH language instructor who will assess the overall merit of the program before full fellowship application will be considered.
-Application deadlinefor UH Summer FLAS is usually early March.
+Summer FLAS requires either 120 contact hours in advanced language or 140 hours in intermediate language over a period of 6 weeks or longer.
+Individual tutoring is not acceptable.

-David L. Boren Graduate Fellowship
+Boren Graduate Fellowships

-National Security Program Fellowship for undergraduate students
+Boren Scholarships for undergraduate students

 Blakemore Freeman Fellowships

-are awarded for one year of advanced language study (= A minimum of three academic years of regular language study at the college leve) in East or Southeast Asia, including Thai, in structured language programs or private tutorial programs where the primary focus is on study of the modern language.
+are awarded for one academic year (two semesters) of advanced level language study (= A minimum of three academic years of regular language study at the college leve) in East or Southeast Asia, including Thai, in structured language programs or private tutorial programs where the primary focus is on study of the modern language.
 Blakemore Freeman Fellowships are for one year of full-time language study.
 Grants awarded for an academic year program may be extended to include summer study preceding or following the academic year program, if approved by the Trustee.

-Study Abroad program/ Exchange programs
+.Study Abroad program/ Exchange programs

 There are many opportunities to study Thai language and other academic subjects in a variety of Thai universities through study abroad programs and exchange programs, where UH students can study and get UH credit.